uk-third-sector-database/training-materials/code/README.md

 ## Interactive coding materials

-The lessons contain Python / R code for you to execute / run.
+The lessons contain Python code for you to execute / run.

 Typically you would download the data / code files to your local machine (e.g., laptop).